NLnetLabs/routinator/doc/manual/source/setting-up.rst

     routinator --no-rir-tals --tal=arin-ote

-If you would like to use a TAL that isn't bundled with Routinator you can place it in a directory of your choice, for example :file:`/var/lib/routinator/tals`, and refer to it by running:
+Lastly, if you would like to use a TAL that isn't bundled with Routinator you can place it in a directory of your choice, for example :file:`/var/lib/routinator/tals`, and refer to it by running:

 .. code-block:: text